urmzd/chess/README.md

     Threefold Repetition:
         1. Requires a position to be repeated three times.
 Not moves.
 Castles, En Passent resets the possibility.
 A draw request may be made.

-Piece Class:

-    Note:
+Notes:

     The X Coordinate will be converted from an ASCII character to an integer by the system.

-    Attributes:
+    Legend:

         Name : {P, K, Q, R, K, B} : {Pawn, King, Queen, Rook, Knight, Bishop}
         Color: {W, B} : {White, Black}